 \section{Introduction}

 Graphs are ubiquitous in representing irregular relations in various scenarios.
 However, they are inherently constrained to modeling pairwise interactions exclusively \cite{HigherOrderReview2020}.
 Many empirical systems display group interactions, going beyond pairwise connections, such as social systems \cite{SocialNet2010}, neuronal networks \cite{BrainNet2011}, and ecological networks \cite{Ecology2017}.
-However, such higher-order interactions can hardly be modeled or approximated in pairwise graphs.
-In addition, it is still elusive how to quantify the strength of higher-order interaction, although many studies have demonstrated its existence \cite{battiston2021physics}.
+However, such higher-order interactions can hardly be modeled or approximated by pairwise graphs.
+In addition, it is still elusive how to quantify the higher-order interaction strength, although many studies have demonstrated its existence \cite{battiston2021physics}.

-Graph neural networks (GNNs) can exploit the features and topology of graphs simultaneously, thereby triggering a wide-spreading research interest and endeavor in various graph learning tasks such as recommender systems \cite{GNNRecomd22} and new drug discovery \cite{DrugGNN2018}.
+Graph neural networks (GNNs) can exploit the features and topology of graphs simultaneously, thereby triggering a wide-spreading research interest and endeavor in various graph learning tasks such as recommender systems and new drug discovery.
 In particular, spectral GNNs have been widely recognized for their rigorous mathematical theory.
 Nevertheless, pairwise-graph-based GNNs fail to capture latent higher-order interactions prevalent in empirical systems, and their expressive power was proved to be upper bounded by Weisfeiler-Lehman (WL) test \cite{GIN2019}.

-Simplicial complexes (SCs) and hypergraphs have been developed to study higher-order interactions that extend beyond the conventional pairwise descriptors \cite{HigherOrderReview2020}.
-Hypergraph learning has made fruitful achievements \cite{HypergraphLearning22review}, but it typically ignores relations within the hyperedges, and the construction of hypergraphs is often under-optimized.
-The simplicial description is another potent tool with elegant mathematical theories to draw from, and it paves a middle ground between graphs and hypergraphs.
-It has been found that SCs play a vital role in the social contagion \cite{battiston2021physics}, synchronization \cite{gambuzza2021stability}, brain network analysis \cite{Brain2018cliques}, etc.
+Simplicial complexes (SCs) and hypergraphs have emerged to study higher-order interactions beyond conventional pairwise descriptors \cite{HigherOrderReview2020}.
+While hypergraph learning has made fruitful progress \cite{HypergraphLearning22review}, it typically ignores relations within the hyperedges, and the construction of hypergraphs is often under-optimized.
+The simplicial description is another potent tool with elegant mathematical theories to draw from, paving a middle ground between graphs and hypergraphs.
+It has been found that SCs play a vital role in social contagion, synchronization, brain network analysis, etc.